Write and run DAGs on Astro

 Astro supports a set of alerting features that in many cases replace Apache Airflow SLAs or failure notification.
 There are some circumstances where Astronomer recommends configuring Astro alerts instead of Airflow SLAs or failure notifications because it can simplify your DAG code and make it easier to manage alerts across multiple DAGs.
 See When to use Airflow or Astro alerts for your pipelines on Astro.

-Cosmos is Astronomer's open source tool for orchestrating dbt Core projects from a DAG.
-It gives you more visibility into every step of your dbt project and lets you use Airflow's data awareness features with your dbt models.
+In addition to its commercial products, Astronomer maintains Cosmos an open source tool for orchestrating dbt Core projects from a DAG.
+Cosmos gives you more visibility into every step of your dbt project and lets you use Airflow's data awareness features with your dbt models.
 See the Cosmos documentation for more information.